McCleary--Rubin reconstruction for simple forest-skein groups: Preliminaries

 \subsubsection{Embeddings of Thompson's groups}

-For each colour $a\in S$ we have an injective morphism $C_a:\FS\la*\ra\into\cF$ given by colouring each interior vertex by $a$ (see Corollary 3.9 of \cite{Brothier22}), which induces an embedding $C_a:X\into G^X$ (when $X$ is either of the Thompson groups $F,T,V$) which is equivariant with respect to the canonical actions (see Proposition 4.1 of \cite{Brothier-Seelig24}).
-This is called the \emph{$a$-vertex colouring}.
+For each colour $a\in S$ we have an injective morphism $C_a:\FS\la*\ra\into\cF$ given by colouring each interior vertex by $a$ (see corollary 3.9 of \cite{Brothier22}), which induces an embedding $C_a:X\into G^X$ (when $X$ is either of the Thompson groups $F,T,V$) which is equivariant with respect to the canonical actions; see \cite[Prop.~4.1]{Brothier-Seelig24}).
+This is called the \emph{$a$-vertex embedding}.